 - When in doubt, add a pillow – Yet again, the trusty pillow comes to the rescue.
 Sleeping on your back with your legs slightly elevated can help to flatten your back down onto the mattress surface, offering more support.
 Adding a pillow or two under your knees will help to stop your legs from dropping down during the night, compromising the position of your back.

 Of course, changing your sleeping position may not magically solve your back pain issues on it’s own.
 If you’re suffering from ongoing back pain, it may be time to look at your mattress.
-Maybe it’s time to replace your mattress or maybe your mattress requirements have changed, check out our post on the best mattress types for bad backs and our mattress checker, to see if it’s time for you to replace your mattress.
+Maybe it’s time to replace your mattress or maybe your mattress requirements have changed, check out our post on the best mattresses for bad backs and our mattress checker, to see if it’s time for you to replace your mattress.